 Probation Sentence: A probation sentence is a period or supervision instead of jail.
 Probation sentences are available in some hit and run cases depending on the facts of the case and the defendant's criminal history.
 Probation sentences come with terms of probation with can include some form of community service, work release or house arrest.

 Note: Jail sentences ordered after a conviction for VC 20001 or VC 20002 cases are served in a local county jail as opposed to a state prison.
 Also, jail sentences and work release sentences related to hit and run cases are subject to a 50% reduction for good behavior (day for day credit).

 In addition to any jail or prison sentencing, criminal convictions for hit and run can lead to other severe consequences such as: Immigration consequences (non-U.S. citizens), professional licensing consequences, probation, fines, lawsuits, suspension of driver's license, and firearm prohibition (firearm prohibition is ordered with any felony conviction).

-Common defenses to hit and run charges include: Mistake of fact (did not reasonably know that property or injury occurred to another person), statute of limitations, insufficient evidence to prove who was driving the vehicle, alibi, coerced confession, and more.
+Common defenses to hit and run charges include: Mistake of fact (did not reasonably know that property or injury occurred to another person), statute of limitations (1 year for misdemeanor VC 20002 violations), insufficient evidence to prove who was driving the vehicle, alibi, coerced confession, and more.

 If you have been charged with hit and run involving injury or property damage, or vehicle code 20001 or 20002, contact our experienced and successful criminal defense lawyers to learn your rights and options without delay.
 Call today!

-Crime: Hit & Run Driving without Injury (Property Damage)
+Crime: Hit & Run Driving no Injury (Property Damage)